eleetyson/mimeme-frontend/README.md

-\*To see the backend repo and a summary of this application, head over to <https://github.com/eleetyson/mimeme>\*
+\*For the backend repo, summary, and link to this live application, head over to <https://github.com/eleetyson/mimeme>\*